 For advanced students enrolled at AMU or Sciences Po, the general rule is that you will do the same oral and written work as that required of French students.
 You will take the final examinations at the same time they are given to French students, unless the professor of the course, in agreement with the Faculty Director, wants to evaluate your work in a different manner.
+French professors are extremely reluctant to agree to exceptions to the official exam schedule and format.
 This may depend on the level of the course.
 If you are enrolled in one of the certificate programs, you will be required to meet the academic obligations and final exam requirements as specified for that program.
 Note that in multi-section classes, mid-semester and final exams may be scheduled on Saturdays!
 Inquire with your professor at the beginning of the semester before scheduling weekend travel.